taranluca/hangman30/README.md

 4. milestone_3.2.py - test version to help create milestone_4
 5. milestone_4.py - testing file for creating the core features of the game
 6. milestone_4.2.py - development on milestone_4 the most recent version
+7. milestone_5.py - final testing phase to put the game together
+8. milestone_5.2.py - final additions to make the game playable for a user
+9. Taran_Luca_Hangman.py - final working program

 ### 5. License Information